Written by Team ParentCircle and published on 03 June 2021.

-Do you know that wax is a part of the ear’s natural cleaning process?
-But, sometimes the body may produce more wax than normal.
-This is when you should consider cleaning your toddler’s ear wax.
+Do you know that wax is a part of the ear's natural cleaning process?
+But sometimes the body may produce more wax than normal.
+This is when you should consider cleaning your toddler's ear wax

 The ears secrete earwax as a way of preventing the eardrum from getting damaged by dirt, dust and other particles.
 Usually, the earwax finds its own way out of the ear canal.
 However, sometimes, it might accumulate and turn hard causing irritation in the ear.

 While cleaning your toddler's ears with cotton swabs, you might accidentally push the earwax deeper into the ear canals leading to blockage.
-Some children might also use their fingers, which pushes back the accumulated wax.
+Some children might also use their fingers, which push back the accumulated wax.

-Try to hold the toddler’s head in a raised position for some minutes.
-The position should enable you to put ear drops without spilling it.
+Try to hold the toddler's head in a raised position for some minutes.
+The position should enable you to put ear drops without spilling them.
 This will make the removal of the toddler's earwax easier.